taolson/Admiran/doc/Language.md

 Admiran programs are *layout sensitive*, meaning that the correct parsing of a program depends upon how lines are indented with respect to each other.
-After a definition symbol (a `=`, `==`, `::=` `::`) in a definition, or a `%import` or `%export` directive, or the `of` in a `case .. of` expression, the beginning column number of the following token is captured, and used to disambiguate where the expression ends.
+After a definition symbol (a `=`, `==`, `::=` `::`) in a definition, or a `%import` or `%export` directive, or the `of` in a `case .. of` expression, or the `->` in a case alternative, the beginning column number of the following token is captured, and used to disambiguate where the expression ends.
 If a subsequent line starts at or beyond the current layout column, it is considered to be a continuation of the current construct.
 Otherwise, it signals the end of the current construct and starts a new one.
 For example:

     x = (3 + y)         || the next token after the "=" sets the
         * 17            || indentation for the rest of the definition